xc-j/xc-j.github.io/_pages/projects.md

 ## Reflexive forwarding in Named Data Networking (2023.09)
  Reflexive Forwarding is a proposed extension to the CCNx and NDN protocol architectures that eliminates the problems inherent in using independent Interest-Data exchanges for such applications.
-This ia a research project instructed by Professor Dirk Kutscher at HKUST(GZ).
+This is a research project instructed by Professor Dirk Kutscher at HKUST(GZ).
 [Link](https://dirk-kutscher.info/irtf/reflexive-forwarding-ndn)

 ## Computron (2023.06)